benjavalero/replacer/technical-design.md

 - `replacer-finder`.
 Adapter with the functionality of finding replacements in pages.
 It has been implemented as an adapter instead of in the core to improve the decoupling.
 - `replacer-repository`.
 Adapter with a JDBC implementation of the persistence.
 - `replacer-web`.
 Adapter with the REST services.
 - `replacer-wikipedia`.
-Adapters to access external resources: Wikipedia (pages, users and authentication), and Check-Wikipedia.
+Adapters to access external resources: Wikipedia (pages, users and authorization), and Check-Wikipedia.

 And the following packages:
 - Configuration classes and property files are preferred to be in the base package.